 To reduce impaired driving, the Executive Office of Public Safety and Security's Highway Safety Division (EOPSS-HSD) has a statewide campaign called: Drive Sober or Get Pulled Over.

-This campaign coordinates extra state and local traffic enforcement, paid and earned media, and community education during three-week mobilizations.
-There are three upcoming mobilizations for 2014-2015.
+This campaign coordinates extra state and local traffic enforcement, paid and earned media, and community education during the 2016 mobilization period from August 12, 2016 - September 2, 2016.

 EOPSS-HSD also provides grant funding to the State Police to conduct almost year-round sobriety checkpoints with two Breath Alcohol Testing (BAT) Mobiles with support from local police.

 Melanie's Law was signed into effect on October 28, 2005.
 It significantly increased penalties for impaired driving offenses in Massachusetts, especially those involving repeat drunk drivers.